RConsortium/IDEA-WG/conduct/code-of-conduct.md

 A **Code of Conduct** is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
 It also provides a benchmark for self evaluation and acts as a vehicle for better identity of the community and organization.
 If you have general questions about codes of conduct, a good place to start is this [code of conduct FAQ](https://www.ashedryden.com/blog/codes-of-conduct-101-faq#cocfaq).

 This code (CoC) applies to any participant at `<EVENT>`, including participants in meetings and teleconferences, vendors, staff, and volunteers.
+This CoC generally applies to conference and pre-conference events.
 Note that this code augments rather than replaces legal rights and obligations pertaining to any particular situation.

 ## Expected Behavior